AnKing-VIP/AnKing-Note-Types/Note Types/Cloze-AnKingMaster-v3/README.md

   <details><summary>Change the transform scale or method <i>(Back Template)</i></summary>
     <p>

-    `active` will cause images to zoom on click. `hover` will cause images to zoom on hover
+    `active` will cause images to zoom on click. `hover` will cause images to zoom on hover.
+We recommend leaving the .mobile portion untouched as images are default 100% on mobile and the zoom does not work well with touchscreens.
     ```
     /*Image hover zoom*/
     #extra img:active, #lecture img:active, #missed img:active, #pathoma img:active, #bnb img:active { transform:scale(1.2); }